ICEICEICE991/elist-ecommence/README.md

 Calculate the time (in days) between order and delivery dates:

 Insights:
-Identify any patterns in delayed orders and share with the Operations Team.
+-Identify any patterns in delayed orders and share with the Operations Team.
-Track which regions or products experience delays to optimize logistics.
+-Track which regions or products experience delays to optimize logistics.